 Roasted squash is wonderful in soups and salads, but it's delicious served on its own as well.
 This Japanese-inspired side dish flavors kabocha squash with a mixture of soy sauce and butter, a popular savory/nutty combination in Japan.
 A dusting of the Japanese seven-spice blend shichimi togarashi lends a mild but noticeable kick.

-For a more conservative, traditionally Western take on roasted squash, this recipe swaps out the soy-sauce-and-butter treatment for a tart glaze of balsamic vinegar and olive oil.
+For a Western European take on roasted squash, this recipe swaps out the soy-sauce-and-butter treatment for a tart glaze of balsamic vinegar and olive oil.
 We roast the glazed chunks of acorn squash along with shallots and fresh rosemary for extra flavor.

 Pasta may not be your first thought for a Thanksgiving starter or side, but why not?
 Everyone loves the stuff, and this recipe—which pairs small pasta shapes with a brown butter sauce, sautéed squash, and a handful of fragrant sage—is impossible to say no to on any occasion.
 The sauce is a snap to make: Once you've browned the butter, just mix in starchy pasta water to form a creamy emulsion.